Introduce Yourself

 Well done! 🎉

-You have learned some important basic phrases in German!
-You now know how to greet somebody, introduce yourself with your name and even talk a little bit about yourself.
+You’ve learned some key German phrases!
+You now know how to greet someone, introduce yourself, and share a bit about who you are.

 Hallo